rockymeza/couchy/README.md

      \___\___/ \__,_|\___|_| |_|\__, |
                                 |___/

-Couchy is a CouchDB wrapper for node and CoffeeScript.
+couchy is a CouchDB wrapper for node and CoffeeScript.  couchy tries to have a developer-friendly, but minimal API.
+I plan to make possible everything you can do with CouchDB, and add some helpers that I find useful.

 Connect to Database
 -------------------